By Harvest ETFs

 Can the CPP Enhancement help?

 In 2019, the CPP enhancement was introduced to further help Canadians.
 The CPP enhancement increases contribution rates for employees, employers, and self-employed people by a few tenths of a percent each year.
-In 2023 the contribution rate is 11.9% for self-employed people.
-That rate is split between employee and employer with each contributing 5.95%
+In 2024, the contribution rate will remain 11.9% for self-employed people.
+That rate is split between employee and employer with each contributing 5.95%.

 Those additional enhanced CPP contributions will also result in higher CPP benefits for older Canadians.
 That increase will be based on how much and for how long you contributed to the CPP enhancement.
 You can read more about the CPP enhancement here.